vivekdatla96/coding-interview-405hbmo/README.md

 └── .DS_Store

 Implementation Details
-Core Module

 All processing logic is implemented in:

 src/lap_time_processor.py

-This module:
+The script performs the following steps:

-Reads lap times from a CSV file
+Reads lap time data from a CSV file

 Aggregates lap times by driver

-Computes average and fastest lap times
+Calculates average and fastest lap times

 Applies deterministic ranking logic

-Writes results to an output CSV file
+Writes the top three drivers to an output CSV file

-Ranking Logic

-Drivers are sorted using the following criteria:

-Average lap time (ascending)

-Fastest lap time (ascending)

-Driver name (alphabetical, for deterministic ordering)

-This guarantees consistent results across executions.

 Input Format

-The input CSV is expected to contain the following columns:
+The input CSV file must contain the following columns:

 Column	Type	Description
 Driver	string	Driver name or identifier